Terms and Conditions of Sale

 9.4.7.
 Complaint to the competent authority

-If the Publisher's Clients believe that the Publisher is not fulfilling its obligations regarding their personal data, they may file a complaint or request with the competent authority.
+If the Publisher's Clients consider that the Publisher is not fulfilling its obligations regarding their personal data, they may file a complaint or request with the competent authority.
 In France, the competent authority is the CNIL, to which they may submit a request here.

 9.5.
 Transfer of collected data